R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

     ```bash
     ./gradlew :client:shadowJar
     ```
-    3. Run the client using the signing key from the host's attestation report
+    3. Run the client using the code signer from the host's attestation report
     ```bash
     java -jar client/build/libs/client.jar "S:4924CA3A9C8241A3C0AA1A24A407AA86401D2B79FA9FF84932DA798A942166D4 PROD:1 SEC:INSECURE" reverse-me
     ```
 === "Windows"

-    1. When you run the host, you should see the new signing key in the output:
+    1. When you run the host, you should see the new code signer in the output:
     ```bash hl_lines="3"
     [main] INFO com.r3.conclave.host.web.EnclaveWebController -
     Remote attestation for enclave A92F481B7EEAE42D3EBB162BF77613605AF214D77D2E63D75A610FD485CFD7D6: